dojot/docs/source/internal-communication.rst

         }
     }

-If you want to overwrite the date that will be stored in the History, you can send it in the `timestamp` parameter, in the ISO or UNIX format (both of them accept either in seconds and in milliseconds).
+If you want to overwrite the date that will be stored in MongoDB, you can send it in the `timestamp` parameter, in ISO or UNIX format (both of them accept either seconds and milliseconds precision).
 Payload example:

 .. code:: javascript